skovhus/skovhus.dev/blog/abandoning-the-mothership/index.md

 ---
 title: Abandoning the mothership
-description: The time had come to pour into our front-end code the same poison we had given our back-end systems.
+description: It was time to pour into our front-end code the same poison we gave our back-end systems, splitting it all apart into maintainable chunks.
+Our vision was to make each feature team at issuu.com own, build and deploy its front-end code autonomously – and to make things that ought to be trivial actually trivial!
 date: "2016-09-27T15:05:00.294Z"
 ---